AffableMelon/DSA_LAB/README.md

 # DSA_LABS
-This repo is dedicated for DATA STRUCTURES LABS tought by Yared Yenealem <yaredmgmt@gmail.com>
+This repo is dedicated for DATA STRUCTURES LABS tought by Yared Yenealem @AAIT

 Done By :- Kibreab Chanyalew UGR/9584/15